FabioFattori/Obsidian-Notes/Primo Semestre Major/Distributed System/Distributed Systems.md

 	- Soft State: generated at the expense of additional computation or file I/O, is exploited to improve performance; data is not durable
 	- Eventually Consistency: Stale data can be temporarily tolerated as long as all copies of data eventually reach consistency after a short time
 	In this approach the responses are _approximate_ but they are delivered quickly, which in some situations is more valuable than slow correct answers, which sometimes are also delivered by a system builded in this way.
+	The Big Tech Companies these days are using this type of approch

 ---